trueadm/ripple/website/docs/troubleshooting.md

 ## Unterminated regular expression

-While this may be caused by an actual unterminated regular expression, most of time, it's caused by not putting your DOM text nodes within expression {braces}.
+While this may be caused by an actual unterminated regular expression, most of the time, it's caused by not putting your DOM text nodes within expression {braces}.

 ```ripple